Elland Road: 2001–2010

 On 16 August 2001, chairman Peter Ridsdale sent a letter to season ticket holders and shareholders regarding the future of the club outlining two options, to improve Elland Road or to relocate.
 A ballot form was included but the letter was biased in favour of relocation.
 Less than 13% voted to stay at Elland Road and 87.6% of the 18,500 who voted were in favour of the move.
 On 7 September 2001, Ridsdale announced his intention to move the club to a 50,000-seat stadium at Skelton in time for the 2004–05 season.
 The plans never came to fruition as Ridsdale resigned in March 2003, leaving financial disarray and the PLC was soon to follow in March 2004.

 Later that year, Elland Road was sold with a 25-year lease and buy-back clause to raise funds to pay an instalment of a loan to Jack Petchey.
 It emerged on 27 December 2006 that the stadium had been sold to the British Virgin Islands-based Teak Trading Corporation 15 months before.

 In summer 2006, the South Stand was updated and closed for the first few games of the 2006–07 season while work was completed.
 The refurbishment included boxing in the concrete columns and alcoves; overhaul of the kitchen concourse area, a mezzanine-level office area, modernisation of the corporate facilities above and a restaurant, Billy's Bar, named after former club captain Billy Bremner.

 Plans for development at Elland Road to include hotels, a shopping centre and health club were featured in the programme for the match against Huddersfield Town on 8 December 2007.
 There would be hotels on the site of the shop.
 Possible adjacent developments could include an arena, casino, police headquarters, cafés, bars and parking for 2,700 cars.
 On 27 October 2008, the club released plans for redevelopment behind the East Stand containing a 350-room hotel, a covered arcade with shops, bars, and restaurants; extended and improved facilities for business conferences and events, a megastore, office block and nightclub.
 On 6 November 2008, the city council announced it would not be building the proposed Leeds Arena on council owned land adjacent to the ground.

 On 16 December 2009, the host cities and stadia to be used if England won the right to host the 2018 World Cup were revealed.
-Leeds was chosen and had the bid have been successful the John Charles and Don Revie stands would have been rebuilt, leading to increased capacity of over 50,000 however this never happened due to England not hosting the 2018 World Cup.
+Leeds was chosen and had the bid been successful the John Charles and Don Revie stands would have been rebuilt, increasing capacity to over 50,000.
+However, England did not host the 2018 tournament.

 On 28 December 2009, chairman Ken Bates spoke about future plans to increase the capacity of the South Stand in the future by around 2–3,000.
-This would be achieved by removing the executive boxes and replacing them with seating, however, this work was never started due to Ken Bates selling the club in 2012.
+This would be achieved by removing the executive boxes and replacing them with seating.
+This work never started as Ken Bates sold the club in 2012.